Graduation Information and Considerations

 • Minimum grade-point average of 3.85 is required for graduating summa cum laude.

-Note: Credit for which a grade is not awarded will not be used in the determination of honors.
+Note: Transfer credit hours for which a grade is not awarded at App State will not be used in the determination of GPA or honors.

-Note: Students that have been granted forgiveness are not eligible to graduate with Latin honors.
+Note: Students that have been granted academic renewal or forgiveness from probationary periods are not eligible to graduate with Latin honors.

 Distribution of Cords and Stoles